-ABRSM’s colourful Piano Star series of books for elementary players has been one of their most brilliant and popular successes of recent years, and I was happy to be a contributor, my original compositions featuring in all four core music books.
+ABRSM’s colourful Piano Star series of books for elementary players has been one of their most popular successes of recent years, and I was happy to be a contributor, my original compositions featuring in all four core music books.

 As with the Mosaic Series, even though I cannot independently review these publications they clearly belong in the Pianodao Music Library.
 This article will therefore offer a basic series overview, personal insight into the music I contributed, and I hope, enough information for readers to decide whether to take a closer look for themselves…

 Background and Concept

 Introducing Piano Star, ABRSM announce:

 They go on to explain that:

 - Piano Star 1 is suitable for learners who have worked through a first tutor book

 - Piano Star 2 is at ABRSM Prep Test level and provides alternative repertoire for that assessment